angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 Beyond some of these Doomsday/Echo specific ideas, the deck plays much like other storm variants.
 Use your cantrips to set up for your combo turn.
-There is some tension between using cantrips to find missing pieces, and needing a cantrip to draw into a DD pile, but this is something you'll get used to in time.
+There is some tension between using cantrips to find missing pieces, and needing a cantrip to draw into a Dd pile, but this is something you'll get used to in time.
 Just be thoughtful with your cantrips and think about why you are casting it, what you need to see, etc. Remember that Echoes and Wishes and even Veil can draw into piles as well under the right conditions, so drawing multiple business